Mom’s Meals is a leading provider of fully-prepared, refrigerated meals

 Naveen Jain has been awarded many honors for his entrepreneurial successes and leadership skills including “Ernst & Young Entrepreneur of the Year”, “Albert Einstein Technology Medal” for pioneers in technology, “Humanitarian Innovation Award” at the United Nations, “Distinguished Global Thinker Award” by IILM, “Most inspiring Entrepreneur” by Andaaz TV, “Most admired Serial Entrepreneur” by Silicon India, “Top 20 Entrepreneurs” and “Lifetime Achievement Award” for the leadership in the technology industry and support of other entrepreneurs by Red Herring.

-Lindsay Hanson is the Head of Partnerships and Innovation for John Hancock Insurance.
+Lindsay Hanson is the Head of Behavioral Insurance, Global Strategy and Delivery for Manulife and John Hancock.
 Lindsay is responsible for building strategic partnerships for the business to continue to expand on its new approach to life insurance that helps protect your financial future while rewarding you for taking steps to live a longer, healthier life.
 She leads a team that executes partnerships, collaborations, development of new initiatives to achieve growth targets and to continue to build out a world class customer experience for John Hancock Insurance customers.
 Lindsay is a member of the leadership team and has a strong and active working relationship with teams across Manulife/ John Hancock as well as the industry to bring this vision to life.
 Her passion is wellness and she is always exploring how this passion can fit into the everyday lives of our customers.
 Lindsay lives with her son Jack in Lakeville, MA.
 Her interests include spending time with her family, running and skiing in the White Mountains.
 Lindsay is a graduate of Northeastern University in Boston, MA with a BA in Business Finance and Entrepreneurship.

 David has been involved with Community Servings since its inception in 1989, moving from volunteer to board member, Board Chair, Director of Development, and eventually CEO, in 1999.